 The library offers the following tools that can be embedded into your Moodle course content:

-- Information Literacy Pre- and Post-Tests for FYP RFT courses - evaluate your students Information Literacy skills before and after they visit the library for a research workshop.
+- Information Literacy Pre- and Post-Tests for FYP RFT courses - evaluate your students Information Literacy skills before and after they participate in an information literacy workshop.
 10 question pre-test and 10 question post-test.

 An information literate individual is able to: